romanwixinger/quantum-gates-docs/docs/source/factories.rst

 ------

 The two main factors that influence the distribution of noisy gates are the following.
-First, the `device parameters <./utilities.md#deviceparameters>`__ for a specific quantum device, containing information such as the T1, T2 times.
-Second, the `pulse shape <./pulses.md>`__ used to execute a specific gate.
+First, the :ref:`device parameters <deviceparameters>` for a specific quantum device, containing information such as the T1, T2 times.
+Second, the :doc:`pulse shape <pulses>` used to execute a specific gate.
 While the pulse shape is independent of the qubit we act on, the device parameters are qubit specific.
-Thus, we choose to add the pulse shape as attribute of the gate factory, while the specific noise parameters are provided as method arguments when creating a gate.
+Thus, we choose to add the pulse shape as attribute of the :doc:`gate factory <factories>`, while the specific noise parameters are provided as method arguments when creating a gate.

 .. _factories_usage: